nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Format: `helpformat`, `helpf`, `summary`, `hf`

 > * Helpf shows a quick summary of command formats.
-> * Tips: You can also bring up the help window by pressing F3.
+> * Tips: You can also bring up the help window by pressing <kbd>F3</kbd>.

 ### 3.2.1 Adding a task: `add`

 #### Now you are ready to start exploring KIT.
 Try adding a task!

-Adds a task to KIT.
+Description: Adds a task to KIT.
 New tasks are `not done` by default. <br>

 Format: `add NAME [r/REMARKS] [s/STARTDATE] [e/ENDDATE] [l/LOCATION] [t/TAG]...`

-> * If you need to type the character /, put a \ before it to avoid t/ getting recognized as tag. eg. carrot\/cabbage <br>
+> * If you need to type the character / anywhere in the input, put a \ before it to avoid problems such as, t/ getting recognized as tag. eg. carrot\/cabbage <br>
 > * Tasks can contain any number of tags (including 0).

 Here are some examples: